 To implement a successful training program, you must not consider training as a yearly event and should initiate skills enhancement programs for your employees on a regular basis.

-Annual or bi-annual training programs have a low absorption rate, employees most likely to forget the insights they gained by the time they need for application arises.
+Annual or bi-annual training programs have a low absorption rate, employees are most likely to forget the insights they gained by the time they need for application arises.
 Moreover, it makes them feel less interested in the training program.

 You can also talk about fostering a culture of continuous learning, which can be done by mentorship/shadowing programs, rewarding people who perform better, filling roles internally, etc.